 In the famous Genesis story of God commanding Abraham to sacrifice his son Isaac, the verse says “your only son, Isaac, whom you love …” That’s a little tidbit we can overlook.
 But why include this?
 Imagine the storyteller now: “Take your son, your only son, Isaac, whom you love …” Now we feel that Abraham had been idolizing his son, just as later Isaac would idolize Esau and Jacob would idolize Joseph.
 It’s even more powerful when you realize God the Father did not withhold His only Son, Jesus.

 4) Read it as literally as possible.

-I know we can jump off a nerd cliff here.
-With the Reformed movement at full swing and all these heartless, loveless, doctrine-worshiping, people-loathing bloggers, the renewed interest in hermeneutics (the science of interpreting the Bible) is a prominent church issue.
+I know we can jump off a nerd-cliff here.
+With all the heartless, loveless, doctrine-worshiping bloggers, the renewed interest in hermeneutics (the science of interpreting the Bible) is a prominent church issue.

 That’s a good thing because the authority of the Bible is more at stake than ever before.
 But it’s a bad thing because Doctrine Nerds argue about theology and false preachers and YouTube videos, but never live like Jesus.

-While I’m all for the finer points of eschatology and double predestination, the best way to jump in is to read the Bible with as much concrete sensibility as possible.
+While I’m all for the finer points of systematic theology, the best way to jump in is to read the Bible with as much concrete sensibility as possible.
 David was not fighting a “spiritual giant.”
 The Flood was not your “financial problems drowning you.”
 Daniel didn’t fight the “lions of anger, lust, and alcoholism.”

 Even when Jesus says to take the plank out of your own eye, visualize that graphic image: a plank was used to build a house then, and it would’ve been this ten foot log sticking out of your face.
 A pretty picture.